Bald-Badger/botany-cooling-device-code-backup/README.md

 step 4, use the code
   1. go into the Ver3 folder you just downloaded, go into there, doulbe click on the Ver3.ino, arduino software should pop out
+  2. change the 'target_temp' variable to the value you like
+  3. find out whick port of your computer is the arduino is using
+    a) connect arduino to your PC
+    b) open Win10 device manager (google it if you can't find it)
+    c) click on "port (COM and LPT)" (something like this)
+    d) see what's there
+    e) unplug arduino
+    e) see what's missing
+    f) plug arduino back in
+    g) see what's back
+    h) the new thing shouwing up is the arduino, remember its port number
+  4. keep arduino connected, open arduino software
+  5. go to tools-development board; choose arduino/Genuino Uno
+  6. go to tools- port, choose the port you saw in step 4-3-h
+  7. upload the code by clicking the right arrow on the left upper corner of the arduino software
+  8. the code should upload successfully, email me if there any problem, Dr. Barker have my email
+  9. power up and do experiments!!

+step 5
+  if you want to monitor temprearure, after step 4-78, open tools-serial monitor, and choose port rate of 57600 one or 2 error message should appear on the serial monitor once you open it, as well as powering it on. this is normal due to voltage   inrush